-To enable credentialing information to be accessed by roadside inspectors and law enforcers, "snapshot segments" of safety and credentials data are sent from the CI or state legacy systems to CVIEW using EDI.
-Carriers that have bad safety records as reported in roadside inspections can then be accessed by state credentialing systems.
-Thus, renewals of credentials to these carriers can be suspended.
+To enable credentialing information to be accessed by roadside inspectors and law enforcers, "snapshot segments" are sent from the CI or state legacy systems to CVIEW using EDI.
+These segments consist of safety and credentials data.
+Carriers that have bad safety records can be accessed by state credentialing systems; thus, renewals of credentials to these carriers can be suspended.
 EDI is required between CVIEW and Safety and Fitness Electronic Records System (SAFER), an interstate safety data exchange system.
 EDI is recommended, but not required, for the interactions between CVIEW and other state systems.